CharlesB91/retro-bank/README.md

 ### Resolved Bugs

 - Initially when a user was trying to sign in the code could not access appropriate cell data as there would be multiple customers eventually registering so could not implements a specific cell to search as customer data was on the one worksheet.
 After chatting with mentor, she advised to look at my data structure within google sheets.
 After some thought I decided to change the method in which new users are registered against the google sheet.
 Instead of having all customer data in one worksheet I implemented a method that would register a new worksheet for any new user with their email address as the name of the worksheet.
 By doing this was I could then access the customer email address, name, password, balance data as the cells would not be changing only the specific worksheet for whoever was trying to log in.
 The gspread documentation helped me figure this out which was very helpful. (https://docs.gspread.org/en/latest/user-guide.html).
-- As part of testing realised that all email address should be converted to lower case to ensure when a customer attempts to log back in this be always converted into the correct format from what google sheets has.
+- As part of testing i realised that all email addresses should be converted to lower case to ensure when a customer attempts to log back in this be always converted into the correct format from what google sheets has.
 Using the .lower() method has resolved this issue.
 - Again, whilst testing, as we are dealing with monetary values the user could input commas and decimal points which I had not accounted for.
-After some research I implemented the replace(',', '') method to remove the commas and the method float() if the user inputs a decimal point.
-The application can now handle values with commas and calculate using decimals.
-Stack overflow provided the solution to remove the commas (https://stackoverflow.com/questions/16233593/how-to-strip-comma-in-python-string).
+After some research I implemented the replace(',', '') method to remove the commas. (https://stackoverflow.com/questions/16233593/how-to-strip-comma-in-python-string).
 - When a customer registers their email, I had not implemented anything to check that the email had already been registered.
 Additionally, I did not account for when a user logs in with an invalid email address.
 After some thought realised all, I had to do was catch this in a try block to stop the application from crashing.
-- When completing certain transactions, the output would have large decimal remainders.
+- When a user would complete certain transactions, the output would have large decimal remainders.
 Researched and found a solution to round up to the next decimal (https://stackoverflow.com/questions/9232256/round-up-to-second-decimal-place-in-python)

 ### Unresolved Bugs

 - No current unresolved bugs I have come across so far after testing.

 ## Future Features

 - For the registration area I would implement a password validator which would check that the password meets a certain criteria i.e., passwords that includes number and special character.
 - Again, for the registration section where the user inputs their name.
 I would implement a name checker which validates the customer has entered a valid name.
 Right now, the user could enter any character and this would be added to the google sheet as their name.
+- When a user register’s with retro bank would like to implement an account number generator which would be saved to the google sheet and shown in the main menu along with the users name.
 - Lastly when the user registers, I would implement a savings goal.
-This would be displayed every time the user checks their balance or deposits
+This would be displayed every time the user checks their balance or deposits.

 ## Deployment